UCL/Blender_Randomiser/README.md

         path/to/blender/exe --background --factory-startup --python path/to/python/file.py

     ```
+- To run on an existing blend file:
+    ```python
+        blender myscene.blend --background --python myscript.py
+    ```

 ## Scripting using Blender text editor
 Running scripts from the text editor in Blender can be useful to explore / debug.
 The following template script is provided in Blender: